Donald Trump Seen As 'Preening, Clueless Clown' By Foreign Leaders, Says Pulitzer-Winning 'WaPo' Columnist

 “The Saudi royals got on Trump’s good side by hosting his first foreign visit and fawning over him as if he, too, were an absolute monarch.
 North Korea’s Kim Jong Un was gracious and deferential to Trump at their summit — and now continues his nuclear and ballistic missile programs unmolested.
 Russia’s Vladimir Putin complimented Trump’s political skill — and escaped any meaningful punishment for meddling in the 2016 election,” Robinson recounted.
 “There cannot be a strongman ruler in the world who fails to see the pattern — and the opportunity.”

-Despite Trump’s message on Thanksgiving in which he claimed, as The Independent trabnscribed, “This country is so much stronger now than when I took office you wouldn’t believe it,” foreign rulers perceive Trump as laughably weak, according to Robinson.
+Despite Trump’s message on Thanksgiving in which he claimed, as the Independent transcribed, that “this country is so much stronger now than when I took office you wouldn’t believe it,” foreign rulers perceive Trump as laughably weak, according to Robinson.

 “In Riyadh, they must be laughing at President Trump.
 In Pyongyang, too, and in Tehran.
 In Beijing and, of course, in Moscow, they must be laughing until it hurts,” Robinson wrote.
 “They look at Washington and they don’t see a champion of freedom and human rights.
 They see a preening, clueless clown.”